 • Advanced video measurement: Advertisers are now able to measure the true impact of their video campaigns, including metrics such as engagement, brand lift, and purchase intent.

-4. Data clean rooms become the new normal: Data clean rooms are secure environments where brands and publishers can collaborate and share data without compromising user privacy.
-This allows for more effective audience targeting and campaign measurement in a cookieless world.
+Data clean rooms are secure environments where brand advertisers with publishers can collaborate and share data without compromising user privacy.
+This allows for more effective audience targeting and marketing campaign measurement in a cookieless world.

-5. Focus on ethical and transparent advertising: Consumers are increasingly demanding transparency and accountability from brands, and this is reflected in the growing emphasis on ethical and responsible advertising practices.
+Consumers are increasingly demanding transparency and accountability from brands, and this is reflected in the growing emphasis on ethical and responsible advertising practices.
 This includes practices like:

 • Avoiding misleading or deceptive advertising: Advertisers need to ensure that their claims are truthful and not misleading consumers.